outdreamer/build-a-cure/docs/tasks/function_to_do.md

                     - the most different intent supported by 'human brain functions' is 'protecting entities with potential who cannot reward them'
                     - the reason this is the most different intent is that its the:
                       - rarest intent
+                      - aligns with responsibilities (sources of potential have responsibility & power to protect other sources of potential)
                       - most difficult intent
                       - an intent that requires unlikely conditions, like being taught to prioritize it, or deriving that its the right intent to prioritize, by deriving an ethical system prioritizing it
                       - associated with intelligence, a proxy of potential